-If you want to live on the bleeding edge and use the latest source version of beets, you can check out the source (see the relevant question).
+If you want to live on the bleeding edge and use the latest source version of beets, you can check out the source (see the next question).

-To see the beets documentation for your version (and avoid confusion with new features in trunk), select your version from the menu in the sidebar.
+To see the beets documentation for your version (and avoid confusion with new features in trunk), select your version from the left-hand sidebar (or the buttons at the bottom of the window).